Title

 Executive Order No. 106 establishes the independent municipality of Pandi in Bulacan by segregating several barrios from the municipality of Bigaa, increasing the total number of municipalities in the province to twenty-four.

-The seat of government shall be in the barrio of Pandi.
+The new independent municipality is named Pandi, with the seat of government in the barrio of Pandi.

-The municipality of Bigaa will consist of its present territory minus the barrios that were segregated to form Pandi.
+Bigaa retained its present territory minus the listed barrios that were segregated to form the Municipality of Pandi.

 Analyze Cases Smarter, Faster